The carnivore diet is all about fat and protein sourced from animal foods. But how much protein is too much protein? And how much fat is too much fat?

 Other conditions, such as hypertension, heart attack, and stroke, can also present themselves if your diet does not happen in conjunction with a healthy lifestyle.

 While there is no perfect protein to fat ratio that benefits everybody, you should adjust the intake of these two macronutrients in the way you see fit.
+I personally have been subscribed to ButcherBox for over two years as they always provide amazing quality meat direct to my door, I would very much suggest them!

 If you are looking at getting rid of a little extra weight, ensure that your diet includes mostly lean proteins.
 Or, if you are trying to increase your body mass, increasing the amount of fat in your meal plan can be beneficial.
 Ultimately, you should feel comfortable with your eating habits and routine.